alexmwalker/view3d/README.md

 One challenge I haven't totally nailed at the moment: Items like DVDs and Blu-rays are easy because they have a standardized spine thickness.
 However, as we know, books vary in spine width based on page numbers.

 If you're only rendering one book, it's easy to just manually tuned the spine width (the Sass variable `$spine-ratio: 0.06;` as a factor of the model height).
-However, if you're rendering multiple books, you have a decision to make.
+However, if you're rendering multiple books on a page, you have a decision to make.

-1. It there's not much variation in your spine width range, just go with it.
+1. If there's not wide variation in your spine width range, just go with it.
+Some will crop a little - some will underlap but that may not be a huge visual issue
-2. If you're keen, you might chose to standardize all your raw book graphics to an average.
+2. If you're keen, you might chose to standardize all your raw book graphics to a preset spine width.
 There's some extra work in that.
 3. If you're _REALLY_ keen, you'll need to dynamically code the spine width into the modelling of each book.
 Maybe that's part of the naming convention that you can extract on-the-fly?
 Maybe you calculate the spine width with maths.

 `spineWidth = totalBookwidth - (2 * cover width)`

-I'm using method one for now.
+I'm 'satisficing' with method 1 for now.

 ## JavaScript